 Everyone works better when there's a clear goal, and children with autism are no exception.
 In fact, many children on the spectrum love the idea of working towards something, especially if they can see and understand their progress.
 Additionally, if they can see a visual representation of the goal itself, they are even more likely to feel encouraged and motivated.

 This worksheet focuses on a weekly goal, which you can display in picture form.
 When a child does something that moves him or her toward the goal, you can place a sticker or check mark on that section of the worksheet.
 Encourage the child to check the sheet on a regular basis to help keep the goal in mind throughout the week.

 Tips for Auditory Learners

-While most autistic children learn visually, some are strong auditory learners or have visual processing problems.
+While many children with autism learn visually, some are strong auditory learners or have visual processing problems.
 If you are working with a child who learns by hearing, try some of these tips for using the worksheets:

 - Read all text out loud.

 - Verbally ask the child questions about the worksheets.

 - Use vocabulary with which the child is comfortable.